pjan/osx-dotfiles/README.md

 ### OS X defaults

-To load a new set of (better) defaults after setting up your Mac, execute:
+To load a new set of (better) defaults after setting up your Mac, update the config file in your home folder, then execute:

 ```bash
 ./.setdefaults